 - $100,000+: 0.40% per year

-Conservative Investor (investors seeking stability and modest returns)
+Halal Conservative Portfolio (for investors seeking stability and modest returns)

-Balanced Investor (investors with medium to high-risk tolerance)
+Halal Balanced Portfolio (for investors with a medium to high-risk tolerance)

 In some instances, Halal and SRI screen requirements may intersect.

 - iShares MSCI ACWI Low Carbon Target ETF (CRBN)

 - BMO Mid Federal Bond Index (ZFM)

 The same management fee is charged on Halal and SRI portfolios.
 However, the underlying MERs paid to ETF providers vary.